Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Setup

-In this work we focus on multiple-choice tasks.
-Here, we describe how we format multiple-choice problems to compute task loss and accuracy.

-\paragraph{Task loss.} For a multiple-choice problem, we define its task loss as the negative log-likelihood of the correct answer sequence, divided by its length in bytes.
-This is also known as the bits-per-byte (bpb) metric. \autoref{tab:format} shows the problem formatting for computing task loss on an example.
-We use bpb instead of normalizing by number of tokens because bpb reduces the impact of tokenizer.\footnote{We anticipate this to be similar to the ``Normalized NLL per Char'' used in \citet{Dubey2024TheL3}.}
+\tightparagraph{Task loss.} We define task loss as the negative log-likelihood of the correct answer sequence, divided by its length in bytes, also known as the bits-per-byte (bpb) metric. \autoref{tab:format} shows the problem formatting for computing task loss on an example.
+We use bpb instead of normalizing by number of tokens to reduce the impact of the tokenizer.\footnote{similar to ``normalized NLL per char'' \citep{Dubey2024TheL3}.}

-In \S\ref{sec:ablations} we also study the effectiveness of alternative choices to task loss, like considering both correct and incorrect answers in the task loss, and using a general language modeling loss.
-We found that some tasks may benefit from these alternative choices, but task loss works best for predicting task accuracy on MMLU, which is the task we care most about.